The Softest Smash Cake Recipe Your Baby Will Love on Their Very First Birthday

 Directions

-• Add eggs, milk, butter, and vanilla.
-Mix gently until combined.
+• Add eggs, milk, cooled melted butter, and vanilla.
+Stir until fully combined.

-• In another bowl, mix flour, baking powder, baking soda, and cinnamon.
+• In a separate bowl, whisk together flour, baking powder, baking soda, and cinnamon.

-• Fold dry ingredients into wet mixture until smooth.
-Do not overmix.
+• Fold dry ingredients into the wet mixture.
+Stir only until the flour disappears — do not overmix.

 Latest Posts